-By the default – Docker containers are using internal network and each Docker container is having it’s own IP that is accessible from Docker Machine.
-The interesting thing is that internal IP’s can’t be used to access containers from outside, however Docker Machine’s primary IP is accessible from external network.
+By default - Docker containers are using an internal network and each Docker container is having it's own IP that is accessible from Docker Machine.
+The interesting thing is that internal IP's can't be used to access containers from outside, however, Docker Machine's primary IP is accessible from the external network.

-Of course, you’ll need to enable user access to web server application from the internet.
-We usually bind Docker container 80 port to the host machine port, lets say 7777.
-Consequently, users will be able to access web server 80 port using the host machine port 7777.
+Of course, you'll need to enable user access to the web server application from the internet.
+We usually bind Docker container 80 port to the host machine port, let's say 7777.
+Consequently, users will be able to access the web server 80 port using the host machine port 7777.

 Are you tired of managing your Docker infrastructure?
 Our DevOps engineers will take care of your Docker infrastructure and make it working as Swiss watches.